 The best way for you to get all of these documents compiled, organized, and updated in time is to use a digital food safety management system.
 A digital FSMS enables you to have all your records in one place, while automated notifications help ensure there are no gaps in the documentation.
 Lucky for you, FoodDocs is the best at this game!

 What happens when a restaurant fails a health inspection?

-Food safety violations include, but are not limited to:
+Noncritical violations and critical violations may include, but are not limited to:

 - Problems with temperature records

 - Sick staff working

 - Food poisoning as a result of contaminated food and AFP (alleged food poisoning)

 - Non-compliant pest control